 Android is one of the main operating systems (OS) you will find on a smartphone today.
-Creator Andy Rubin and now developed by Google to compete directly with iOS, the operating system found on iPhones.
+It was developed by Google to compete directly with iOS, the operating system found on iPhones.
 One of the main reasons why Android was so successful was because it could run on many devices thanks to the Open Handset Alliance (OHA), an initiative that would allow manufacturers such as Samsung and LG to develop smartphones that may look and feel different, but still at the same time run the same operating system (with modifications made by the manufacturer).